Seeking to champion

 This is me

+After enrolling in my Bachelor's degree, I began blogging to learn how to thrive in the program and process my successes and failures.
+Soon, my wellness blog for engineers evolved into a Science Communication platform for gender-minorities in STEM on Instagram and YouTube.
 This distinct aspect of my resume helped me receive my Brooke Owens Fellowship internship offer, ultimately making me the only international Brooke Owens Fellow in 2019.
 The fellowship offered a paid internship and executive mentorship from astronauts, CEOs, award-winning journalists, and senior government officials.
 I did not take the opportunity lightly, acknowledging the responsibility I now had to use my immense network for 'good'.